rogercerpa/ProjectCreator/docs/WEBSOCKET-USER-GUIDE.md

 - Green indicator in Workload Dashboard 🟢

 **What you get:**
-- Real-time project updates
+- Real-time notifications about project changes
-- Team collaboration features
+- Team collaboration features (presence, alerts)
-- Instant notifications
+- Instant alerts when assignments are created or updated

+**What you don't get:**
+- Workload data management (use MS Lists for this)
+- Assignment creation/editing (use MS Lists for this)
+- Hours tracking (use MS Lists for this)

 ---